Cape Town: Air

 Cape Town International Airport serves both domestic and international flights.
 It is the second-largest airport in South Africa and serves as a major gateway for travellers to the Cape region.
-Cape Town has regularly scheduled services to Southern Africa, East Africa, Mauritius, Middle East, Far East, Europe, Brazil and the United States as well as eleven domestic destinations.
+Cape Town has regularly scheduled services to other parts of Southern Africa, East Africa, Mauritius, Middle East, Far East, Europe, Brazil and the United States as well as eleven domestic destinations.

 As tourism numbers increased in the lead-up to the tournament of the 2010 FIFA World Cup, Cape Town International Airport opened a brand new central terminal building that was developed to handle an expected increase in air traffic.

 Other renovations include several large new parking garages, a revamped domestic departure terminal, a new Bus Rapid Transit system station and a new double-decker road system.
 The airport's cargo facilities are also being expanded and several large empty plots are being developed into office space and hotels.

 Cape Town is one of five internationally recognised Antarctic gateway cities with transportation connections.
 Since 2021, commercial flights have operated from Cape Town to Wolf's Fang Runway, Antarctica.
 The Cape Town International Airport was among the winners of the World Travel Awards for being Africa's leading airport.
 Cape Town International Airport is located 18 km from the Central Business District.

+A second airport has been proposed to serve Cape Town.
+As of 2025, Cape Winelands Airport, currently a private airfield, is undergoing planning for redevelopment.
+It is situated near Durbanville, in Cape Town's Northern Suburbs.
+If approved and completed, it will become the city's first private airport, and aims to focus on domestic travel, increase Cape Town's global competitiveness as a travel destination, and serve as a backup aviation hub for Cape Town International.

+CWA's redevelopment is financially backed by South Africa's largest real estate investment trust (REIT), Growthpoint Properties, and the chosen construction contractor is the country's largest of its kind, WBHO.
+The airport aims to be operational by early 2028, and accommodate over 5 million passengers annually by 2050.